 However, it is essential not to overuse keywords in your blog posts, as it can lead to keyword stuffing and can negatively impact your search engine rankings.
 Instead, focus on creating high-quality content that provides value to your readers and uses relevant, low-competition keywords in your blog post titles and content.

 In summary, focus on using the optimal number of keywords for your blog post length, and prioritize high-quality content that meets your users' needs and interests.

 Check out my post on Beginner’s Guide to SEO - Search Engine Optimization for more information.

 The title tag is one of the most important elements of any blog post.
-It's what appears at the top of search results and should be unique, relevant, and well-written.
+It's what appears at the top of the page search results and should be unique, relevant, and well-written.
 Each page on your site should have a keyword or phrase that is the primary keyword you are looking to rank for.
-It might be that you know need to add a word to title to start driving more clicks from search.
-Or you might need to refresh
+Be sure your main keyword phrase is at the front of the title.

 There are also some advanced SEO strategies you can use like adding schema markup or using social media campaigns but these two tips will help get your blog posts ranking in Google.

 2) Craft an H1 that is readable, interesting, and searchable

 Craft an H1 that is readable, interesting, and searchable.
 The H1 tag should confirm to the reader what this page is about, now that they have clicked on it.
 It’s also critical that your H1 be search engine friendly by following the rules below: